Lunkers/Raspberry-Pi-Livestreaming/README.md

 ### Installing FFMPEG
 FFMPEG is a great piece of software for video and audio processing.
 Provided that you take the time to learn it, it can bascially be your one-stop shop for media processing and encoding.
-Since we want encoding to be fast (and not take up unecessary CPU resources), we will be using the hardware encoder in the raspberry pi.
 To install FFMPEG, enter
 ```
 sudo apt install ffmpeg